1211656/Mobile-APP-for-radio/README.md

 # Mobile-APP-for-radio
-Mobile APP that is an extension of a website www.ineedmusic.pt
+Mobile APP API that is an extension of a website www.ineedmusic.pt.

+Made in React Native with some python scripts to fetch online data.